 Create a focal area of your room or add rustic style with a Pallet Wall!

-Next, I started the disassembly process.
+Next, I started to take apart the pallets.
 After ONE pallet and a crowbar, I quickly discovered that there must be a more natural way.
 Back to the Internet and found a plethora of techniques.
 The pallet buster looked like the best approach, but on a budget, and with a scrap piece of pipe and a welder, I made my own.
-That tool is fantastic (it’s not perfect), but for the most part, works great!
+That tool is fantastic (it’s not perfect), but for the most part, it works great!
 So I assigned some of my sons to do that portion of the job for grandma, and the pallets came apart quickly.